 Step 1: Season boneless skinless chicken thighs with smoked paprika, dry mustard, garlic powder, cumin, salt, pepper, and brown sugar.

-If you’ve tried my Instant Pot pulled BBQ chicken thighs, this seasoning blend will look very familiar.
-Unlike that recipe, however, you won’t need any added BBQ sauce since you’ll up the brown sugar by a few tablespoons.
+If you’ve tried my Instant Pot pulled BBQ chicken thighs or BBQ smoked pork tenderloin this seasoning blend will look very familiar.
+Unlike the Instant Pot version, however, you won’t need any added BBQ sauce since you’ll increase the brown sugar.

 Nutrition facts side note: You could reduce the carbs by using a brown sugar substitute like the Swerve Brown I used for my homemade chicken breakfast sausage.